How is a service proposal different from an estimate or quote?

 Feel free to get creative – these time-sensitive offers will help customers differentiate between you and the competition and speed up the decision-making process.

-Depending on the installation you’re working on, a service subscription can also be a good option for you to establish a long-term relationship with the client.
+Depending on the installation you’re working on, a maintenance service subscription can be a good option for you to establish a long-term relationship with the client.

 Most appliances will require regular maintenance in order to work well and remain efficient.

-Customers will be open to the idea, as they’re getting ready to make an investment, and they want that investment to be as profitable as possible in the long term.
+Customers will be open to the idea, as they’re getting ready to make an investment, and they want it to be as profitable as possible in the long term.

 Consider also removing the add-ons if you want to promote a subscription.
 Options are great, but clutter is not.